davidgsd/AllScan/README.md

 # Release Notes
 **v0.72 2023-06-18**<br>
-Add functions for checking free and total disk space, and log files > 50MB in size and display this info in the startup messages.
-Add `_tools/checkFs.php` script which can be called from cron to delete any files in /var/log/ or /var/log/asterisk > 50MB in size.
-This script is not called from AllScan but can be called from cron by running 'sudo crontab -e' and adding a line similar to "0 * * * * (/var/www/html/allscan/_tools/checkFs.php cron)" to the bottom of the file, which would check for and delete excessively large log files once per hour.
-These features can help users monitor free disk space on nodes and take corrective action if space is running low.
+Add functions for checking free and total disk space, and log files > 50MB in size.
+Display this info in startup messages.
+Add _tools/checkFs.php script which can be called to delete any files in /var/log/ or /var/log/asterisk > 50MB in size.
+This is not called from AllScan but can be called from cron by running 'sudo crontab -e' and adding a line similar to "0 * * * * (/var/www/html/allscan/_tools/checkFs.php cron)" to the bottom of the file, to check for and delete excessively large log files once per hour.
+These features can help monitor free disk space and take corrective action if space is running low.

 **v0.71 2023-05-28**<br>
 Fix php log notice on nodes/VMs with no temperature sensor.
 Optimize stats request timing for case when there are only a small number (<~5) of favorites in which case stats do not need to be read as often.